jillian-walter/Project4_Opiod_Crisis_Machine_Learning/README.md

 # Cluster Characteristics:

 **Summary:**
+Fentanyl was overall found in at least 72%, up to 89% of deaths in each cluster, indicating that it is a primary factor of death.
+Incidentally, cocaine is found at the second highest rate across clusters, aligning with the hypothesis that many Cocaine deaths were due to the drug being laced with Fetanyl.
+85% of Cocaine deaths also had Fetanyl present, with similar patterns across other drug types.
+Given the amount of drugs in each individual (average 2.4 drugs per individuals) it can be hypothesised that users were not knowingly buying drugs that were pure (were likely laced with other drugs).
+According to the CDC, Fetanyl is extremely potent: 50x stronger than Heroin and 100x stronger than Morphine.
+Overall there are 2 Female clusters and 5 Male clusters.
+Female clusters tended to be more racially diverse, and also tend to gravitate towards a wider range of drugs than the male clusters, seeing higher than average rates towards less-common drugs such as Benzodiazepines, Methadone and Tramadol.
+Clusters with higher rates of Cocaine & Fetanyl tended to have a wider array of injury locations, but were more concentrated in Hotel/Motel, Others' Residence, Other Business, indicating that the drug was being used socially.
+Cluster 2 represented the more "stereotypical" pattern of Opioid deaths, over-indexing in Oxycodone and Fetanyl and being 100% White Males in their Own Home.

 **Cluster 1:**
 - More than 99% of the individuals in this cluster are men and a 100% of them are Black